 - See EcoBusinessLinks’ national directory of recycled and surplus building materials and suppliers.

 - Search online for a city’s name and “salvaged building supplies” or “recycled building materials.”

-Laying a 1- to 3-inch layer of mulch on garden beds spares a lot of weeding.
-Mulch smothers weeds by depriving them of oxygen and light and it holds moisture in the soil, saving water and giving plants a consistent source of moisture.
+Mulch has other benefits.
+For example, it spares you from having to do a lot of weeding.
+Mulch smothers weeds by depriving them of oxygen and light, and it holds moisture in the soil, saving water and giving plants a consistent source of moisture.

-Free or cheap sources of mulch:
+Free or cheap sources of mulch include:

 - Grass clippings.
 Let them cool down before mulching.

 - Raked leaves.
 Shred first with a shredder or lawn mower so air and moisture can reach the soil beneath.

 - Cardboard.
 Ask recycling centers and appliance stores for free cardboard.
 Wet it down, cut it to fit and place it around plants, covering with soil or bark mulch.
 This is best in wet climates where cardboard breaks down into the soil.